bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Prerequisites

-Before getting started with BootstrapVue, you should have general familiarity with Vue functionality and Bootstrap v{{ bootstrapVersionMajor }} CSS.
-If you are unfamiliar with Vue and/or Bootstrap, some good starting points would be:
+This BootstrapVue documentation assumes you are familiar with Vue and
+and Bootstrap v{{ bootstrapVersionMajor }} CSS.
+Good starting points for these:

 - [Vue Guide](https://vuejs.org/v2/guide/)
 - [Vue API](https://vuejs.org/v2/api/)